Procedures

 Remember: it is much, much better to have a little bit of code you understand than a lot of code you don’t understand.

 Working this way will let you discover the details of how your ball—an important piece of your program—works.
 These details will help you discover how that piece will connect with the others.
 As you start to build other elements—like the paddles or scoreboard—you might find out that you need to go back and change how the ball works.
-Expect to run into some dead ends, and expect the need to back track.
+Expect to run into some dead ends, and expect the need to backtrack.
 Sure, this might have been avoided if you had made a complete, correct plan in the beginning, but in the beginning, you didn’t know enough to make a complete, correct plan.

 The reason this strategy works is simple: instead of trying to do something you can’t, you try to do something you can.